 Geoserve has access to all important earth observation satellites.
 These satellites collect imagery at various spatial resolutions.
 The most detailed optical imagery have a resolution of just 31cm.
 In below tables the specifications are given for the most commonly used images.

-Very High Resolution (table with images with a resolution of 31cm to 1 meter)
+Very High Resolution (table with sample images with a resolution of 31cm to 1 meter)

-Medium Resolution (table with images with a resolution lower than 1 meter)
+Medium Resolution (table with sample images with a resolution lower than 1 meter)